sgnl05/sgnl05-racktables/README.md

 ## Limitations

-###Ubuntu 14.04
+###RHEL 7

-Should work, but has not been tested
+Should work, but has not been tested.

+###CentOS 7

+MySQL installation won't work as puppetlabs-mysql version 2.3.1 is broken on this OS version.

 ## Development